CrazyFedde/docs/commands.md

 <a name="eval"></a>
 ### Eval

-Evaluates and executes raw JS code.
+Evaluates and executes raw JavaScript code.

 > {tip} Messing around too much with this command can cause crashes and other funny things to happen since coding is being injected into the application during runtime.